Ruta 40! The Long Way Down

 After crossing into Chile we’ll be visiting the stunning massive of theTorres del Paine National Park.
 We’ll enjoy the Paine Falls, see the Torres Peaks from close up, watch icebergs floating in glacier lakes, probably observe Guanacos, Ñandus, Foxes and Condors.

 By the Ferry over the Strait of Magellan we’ll transport our motorcycles onto the island of Tierra del Fuego and after a windy ride over the island we’ll get to Rio Grande.
-Passing the Garribaldi Pass we’ll finally reach our destination: Ushuaia, the southernmost city of the World.
+After crossing half of South America on a motorcycle, we’ll finally reach our destination: Ushuaia, the southernmost city of the World.

 *Note: The tour operator reserves himself to make changes or adjustments to the itinerary at any time.